sanjaikumarv/interview-preparation-docs/React-js.md

   - It is a JavaScript object that mirrors the structure of the Real DOM

-  - By using the Virtual DOM, React can optimize performance by reducing the amount of time spent on DOM operations, resulting in faster rendering and improved user experience
+  - By using the Virtual DOM, React can optimize performance by reducing the amount of time on DOM operations, resulting in faster rendering and improved user experience

-## React JS Key Features

-* Component based architecture

-* JSX

-* Virtual DOM

-* Life cycle methods

-* Hooks

-* Performance Optimization

-* Declarative Syntax

-## JSX in React

-JavaScript allows to write HTML code directly within the JavaScript code.
-JSX is a key feature of React.js and is used to define the structure of React components.

 ## What are Props in React?